Four Long Years

 The ‘4 Long Years’ project was kicked off during Heritage Open Days in September 2016 by holding drop-in craft sessions at Fort Brockhurst.
 Paul & Clare from Splodge Designs outlined the ‘4 Long Years’ project to visitors and encouraged youngsters to make replicas of ‘fumsup’ mascots to take home.
 Read more about the ‘fumsup’ here

-During January and February 2017 Splodge Designs will be leading the main workshops and visits.
-We are pleased that the participating community groups will be:
+During January and February 2017 Splodge Designs led the main workshops and visits.
+We are pleased that the participating community groups were:

 - Youngsters at Siskin Junior School